simonw/datasette-upload-dbs/README.md

     datasette -m metadata.yml --root

-And follow the link that is displayd on the console.
+And follow the link that is displayed on the console.

 If a user has that permission they will see an "Upload database" link in the navigation menu.